1854books/VCRM/README.md

     should no more resist change, it must move and go forward.
 The wheel represents the dynamism of a peaceful change (Government of India).”

-    "The Flag Code of India."
-Ministry of Home Affairs, Government of India, 2002.
+    *The Flag Code of India.* Ministry of Home Affairs, Government of India, 2002.